ascotai/ppwdump/Readme.md

 ## Description

-`ppwdump` is a Python-based tool designed to automate browser tasks using Playwright, Langchain-ollama, and Browser-use.
+`ppwdump` turns an ollama prompt into runnable python playwright code and pytest playwright code.
+It uses Playwright, Langchain-ollama, and Browser-use.
 This project leverages the power of these libraries to interact with web browsers and generate code for various purposes.

 https://github.com/user-attachments/assets/566c2711-c3b7-4a5c-8bdc-92557c6b57a9